 - Baths: 5.5

-Perhaps the finest private bass fishery in the State, Quiet Waters offers multiple large lakes that have been professionally managed to create an unbelievable sporting opportunity less than an hour from Houston.
+Perhaps the finest private bass fishery in the State, Quiet Waters (formerly known as the Lakes of Danbury) offers multiple large lakes that have been professionally managed to create an unbelievable sporting opportunity less than an hour from Houston.
 Besides the terrific fishing, there are multiple duck hunting ponds, a wonderful lodge and plenty of equipment to run the place.
 While currently run as a private sporting property, it would make a great place for a club or Church retreat as well.